radian-software/straight.el/README.md

   full checkout of the Emacs source repository (more than 1GB) if you want all the packages to work correctly.
 To work around this problem, I maintain a [full mirror of GNU ELPA on GitHub][gnu-elpa-mirror].
+(The tooling used to maintain this mirror is located [here][gnu-elpa-mirror-tool].)
 By default, `straight.el` retrieves packages from this mirror instead of the source repository; this behavior is controlled by the value of `straight-recipes-gnu-elpa-use-mirror`.
 You must do any customization of this variable *before* the `straight.el` [bootstrap].
 Note that setting the value of this user option to nil